-Don’t be fooled by their quirkiness, these are phishing emails, and they are a growing concern; in particular to those unaware of the threats that they pose.
+Don’t be fooled by their quirkiness; these are phishing emails, and they are a genuine concern, particularly those unaware of the threats they pose.

 Then it comes down to the person receiving the phishing email.
-They are the next and in most cases the last filter stopping unwanted intruders breaking into your world of data.
+They are the next and in most cases the last filter stopping unwanted intruders from breaking into your data.

-As humans, we’re not always the best when it comes to judging chance.
-Some of us can receive hundreds of emails a week, so if we take the average number of phishing emails we get each month, as highlighted above as 16, we are lulled into a false sense of security assuming that every email that we receive is to be trusted.
+As humans, we’re not always the best when it comes to judging risk.
+Some of us receive hundreds of emails a week, with many perfectly legitimate, which can lull each of us into a false sense of security, assuming that every email that we receive is to be trusted.

 When you open an email, always check the email address of the sender first.
 If an email claims to be from a company you know, but the sender’s email address doesn’t match up, then that’s a sign something isn’t right.

 Emails from addresses such as ‘firstname.lastname@example.org’ or ‘email@example.com’ are early telltale signs that the email is not to be trusted.